The Best Materials for Insulating Metal Roofing

 1. Spray Foam

-For insulating under metal roofing, you can use this spray foam and mix it with water and can be applied by using high-pressure spray devices.
+For insulating under metal roofing, you can mix this spray foam with water, which can be applied by high-pressure spray devices.

 The polyurethane foam will spread and solidify in just a few minutes when the mixture reacts with the O2, and the liquid dries up, resulting in rigid and thick foam.